github/docs/content/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/configuring-codeql-cli-in-your-ci-system.md

 1. Check out the code that you want to analyze:
     - For a branch, check out the head of the branch that you want to analyze.
     - For a pull request, check out either the head commit of the pull request, or check out a {% data variables.product.prodname_dotcom %}-generated merge commit of the pull request.
-1. Set up the environment for the codebase, making sure that any dependencies are available.
-For more information, see "[AUTOTITLE](/code-security/codeql-cli/using-the-codeql-cli/creating-codeql-databases#creating-databases-for-non-compiled-languages)" and "[AUTOTITLE](/code-security/codeql-cli/using-the-codeql-cli/creating-codeql-databases#creating-databases-for-compiled-languages)."
+2. Set up the environment for the codebase, making sure that any dependencies are available.
+For more information, see "[Creating databases for non-compiled languages](/code-security/codeql-cli/getting-started-with-the-codeql-cli/preparing-your-code-for-codeql-analysis#creating-databases-for-non-compiled-languages)" and "[Creating databases for compiled languages](/code-security/codeql-cli/getting-started-with-the-codeql-cli/preparing-your-code-for-codeql-analysis#creating-databases-for-compiled-languages)" in "Preparing your code for {% data variables.product.prodname_codeql %} analysis".
-1. Find the build command, if any, for the codebase.
+3. Find the build command, if any, for the codebase.
 Typically this is available in a configuration file in the CI system.
-1. Run `codeql database create` from the checkout root of your repository and build the codebase.
+4. Run `codeql database create` from the checkout root of your repository and build the codebase.

    ```shell
    # Single supported language - create one CodeQL database